Gidijala-123/botpress-chat-bot/README.md

 # Resolving errors while installing yarn
-First delete files/folders metioned in the below path:
-1) C:\Program Files\Nodejs
-2) C:\Users\bhargava\AppData\Roaming\npm do the same for admin folder also(if you opened cmd as admin while installing yarn)
-3) C:\Users\bhargava\AppData\Roaming\npm-cache
-4) C:\Users\.npmrc or delete any yarn or npm or node related files and folders
-5) C:\Users\bhargava\AppData\local\temp\ delete any yarn or npm or node related files and folders
-6) Delete recycle bin files and delete %temp% files from RUN cmd

-> Restart your PC
-> Check wheather all the mentioned files are deleted or not from the path
-> Install nodejs v12.18.1(.msi file) from botpress official documentation
 > Check npm and node versions from the windows cmd (opening in admin is not mandatory)
 > Enter "npm i --global yarn@1.22.18" in cmd
 > Close the terminal and re-open it to check yarn version by typing "yarn -v" in cmd